+For completeness we have also performed the calculation at finite chemical potential and temperature.
+These variables enter the Kubo expression \eqref{eqn:sigma00} through the Fermi--Dirac distribution function.
+Our results are summarized in Figure \ref{fig:sigmat}.

-\Cref{fig:sigmat} (a) shows the Landau level (LL) structure of a single chirality in a Dirac or Weyl semimetal.
-The blue straight line represents the chiral zeroth order LL.
-The inset shows the zero temperature thermoelectric coefficient $\chi=\alpha/T$ as a function of the chemical potential computed in ref. \cite{ACV19}.
-The function has a constant value when $\mu$ lies in the interval between the first Landau levels $n=\pm 1$. \Cref{fig:sigmat}(b) shows the the Hall conductivity $\sigma^{xy}$ as a function of the chemical potential for the same interval $-\hbar \omega_c \le \mu \le \hbar \omega_c $ and for various values of the temperature.
-The conductivity is linear at $T=0$ where the main contribution comes from the lowest Landau level.
+Figure \ref{fig:sigmat} shows the the Hall conductivity $\sigma^{xy}$ as a function of the chemical potential for the interval $-\hbar \omega_c \le \mu \le \hbar \omega_c $ and for various values of the temperature.
+The chosen interval is the same used in Figure \ref{fig:xit} and corresponds to the quantum limit where only the zeroth Landau level is filled.
+The conductivity is normalized to the value $\sigma_0 = \frac{1}{\sqrt{2} 4 \pi^2}\frac{s^2 e^2}{\hbar l_B} $.
+For $T=0$, the conductivity is linear in $\mu$.
 As the temperature increases, the slope decreases and the function becomes smoother due to the contribution of the thermally activated carriers at higher Landau levels.

-The derivative of the conductivity $\partial_\mu \sigma^{xy}\vert_{ \mu=E_\text{F}}$, which appears in the Mott relation \eqref{eq_Mott}, is easily computed from eq. \eqref{eqn:sigma00}.
-The behavior of $\partial_\mu \sigma^{xy}$ at the Fermi surface $\mu=0$ as a function of the temperature is depicted in \Cref{fig:T}(a).
-The thermoelectric response function $\chi^{xy}$, computed in~\cite{ACV19}, is also represented (for $\mu=0$) as a function of the temperature in \Cref{fig:T}(b).
-As it was pointed out in \cite{ACV19}, the thermoelectric conductivity has a non-zero value at zero temperature implying a severe violation of the Mott relation for any value of $T$.
-It grows at higher $T$ in a similar way as predicted in \cite{SK18} for Dirac semimetals in quantizing magnetic fields.
+The behavior of the conductivity is smooth at the neutrality point $\mu=0$.